integr8ly/integreatly-operator/test-cases/tests/multiAZ/p01-measure-downtime-during-down-az.md

 - Verify that **3scale** and **SSO** are working by checking the **Status** graph.
 - Take the screenshot of the dashboard and attach it to this ticket

+> Note: it's normal that graph will show a short downtime at the start for 3scale because the workload-web-app is usually deployed before the 3scale API is ready, see [MGDAPI-1266](https://issues.redhat.com/browse/MGDAPI-1266)
+>
+> Note: Downtime measurement might not be 100% reliable, see [MGDAPI-2333](https://issues.redhat.com/browse/MGDAPI-2333)

 15. Consult the results with engineering (especially in case some components have a longer downtime than 30min or are not working properly)